But such a day tomorrow as today,

 And to be a boy eternal.

 A reaction could be described as an expression of fight or flight.
-It is also an avoidance of responsibility, a failure to “grow up” (to be a “boy eternal”), or when profoundly understood, the failure to “wake up.”
-In the U.S. today we can see the American male in full flight from adulthood trying desperately to escape his existential suffering by remaining a childish Peter Pan.
+It is also an avoidance of responsibility, a failure to “grow up” or, when profoundly understood, a failure to “wake up.”
+In the U.S. today we can see the American male in full flight from adulthood trying desperately to escape his existential suffering by remaining a childish Peter Pan (to be a “boy eternal”).
 Fear, patriarchy and unconsciousness have combined to “freeze” and stunt the normal growth of males which influences the society as a whole to adopt this identity.
-This is because Western societies have always looked up to the Alpha male as our protector since the days when the saber tooth tiger threatened our security.
+This is because Western societies have always looked up to the Alpha male as our protector since the days when the saber-toothed tiger threatened our security.
 History tells us it hasn’t worked and if we want to survive we will have to look elsewhere for relief from our imploding identities.

 First, let’s make our case that indeed, the American male’s intellectual and emotional growth has been stunted (and don’t forget guys, that unfortunately, in the global village today, everyone else follows your lead).
 In constructing our indictment we will get an assist from The New York Times film reviewer and culture critic A. O. Scott.

 If the American male is in full flight, where is he fleeing to?
 One place he seeks refuge is the screen on his various devices, for example, television.
 “TV characters are among the allegorical figures of our age, giving individual human shape to our collective anxieties and aspirations.”[ii]
 We utilize all of our technology to one degree or another as a diversion (a kind of self-medication) or to keep us as T. S. Eliot said, “distracted from distraction by distraction.”[iii]
 Hence, we have, as Eliot realized, more than one level of unconsciousness.